CommClassroomOP/Community-Classroom-OP/README.md

 # Community Classroom OP
-hello this is my first try at github
-Atharva says this is an amazing comunity.
+hello this is my first try at github we all  says this is an amazing comunity.